AElfProject/AElf/docs-sphinx/quick_start/smart_contracts/development_environment.rst

       git clone https://github.com/AElfProject/aelf-boilerplate

+.. _create-boilerplate-1:

-   .. rubric:: Create Boilerplate
+Create Boilerplate
-      :name: create-boilerplate-1
+''''''''''''''''''

-4. Execute this command to change to the chain’s directory:
+1. Execute this command to change to the chain’s directory:

    ::

       # enter the folder
       cd aelf-boilerplate/chain

-5. Execute this command to restore the Boilerplate’s files:
+2. Execute this command to restore the Boilerplate’s files:

    ::

       # restore
       dotnet restore AElf.Boilerplate.sln

-6. Execute this command to change to the Launcher’s directory:
+3. Execute this command to change to the Launcher’s directory:

    ::

       # enter the Launcher folder
       cd src/AElf.Boilerplate.Launcher/

-7. Execute this command to build the Boilerplate’s code:
+4. Execute this command to build the Boilerplate’s code:

    ::